SubSonic-Core/SubSonic.Core.DataAccessLayer/README.md

 4. utilize MARS statements when eagerloading data for an object graph.
 5. implement asynchonous operations at some point.
 6. support SQL Server, Oracle, MySql, etc. Database engines.
-7. apply TDD, DRY, YAGNI, and KISS priciples were applicable.
+7. apply TDD, DRY, YAGNI, and KISS principles where applicable.

 # Reference Material